-- Utilize a variety of electronic media production equipment and facilities in the creation and completion of film, television and video projects, including but not limited to film and video cameras, character generators, microphones, lighting instruments, teleprompters, editing software, and control room test equipment. - Produce film and video segments, from concept to finished product, that have a focused, coherent message with a clear beginning, middle and end and that meet industry technical standards for moving and still visual images and audio and editing. - Communicate effectively and work cooperatively in a team production environment. - Demonstrate workplace behaviors ("soft skills") necessary for success in the film, television and video production industry.
+- Plan and produce film, television, video and audio productions from concept to finished product. - Operate a variety of electronic media production equipment and facilities including but not limited to film and video cameras, character generators, microphones, lighting instruments, teleprompters, editing software, sound recorders and control room test equipment. - Create film and video productions that have a focused, coherent message with a clear beginning, middle and end and that meet industry technical standards for composition, lighting, sound and editing. - Demonstrate workplace behaviors necessary for industry success including reliability, persistence, ability to adhere to deadlines and ability to communicate and work cooperatively in a team production environment.